gbv/beaconspec/beacon.md

 Construction rules are based on the value of link construction meta fields ([](#link-construction-meta-fields)).
 A link is constructed as following:

-* The source URI is constructed from the `PREFIX` meta field URI pattern by inserting the source token, as defined in [](#uri-patterns).
+* The source identifier is constructed from the `PREFIX` meta field URI pattern by inserting the source token, as defined in [](#uri-patterns).
-* The target URI is constructed from the `TARGET` meta field URI pattern by inserting the target token, as as defined in [](#uri-patterns).
+* The target identifier is constructed from the `TARGET` meta field URI pattern by inserting the target token, as as defined in [](#uri-patterns).
 * The annotation is constructed from the `MESSAGE` meta field by literally replacing every occurrence of the character sequence `{annotation}` by the